MLHale/insure-container-sec/milestone_3.md

 # Project Overview

 Over the course of this semester, the team has worked intensively with Docker to fulfill the goals associated with the CCVAC project.
-The project was composed of two parts, namley Secure Communication Amongst Containers and Container Verification as a Container.
-Specifically, Secure Communication Amongst Containers verified SSH capabilites by utilizing four predetermined scenarios obtained from the team sponsor.
+The project was composed of two parts, namely Secure Communication Amongst Containers and Container Verification as a Container.
+Specifically, Secure Communication Amongst Containers verified SSH capabilities by utilizing four predetermined scenarios obtained from the team sponsor.
 The Container Verification as a Container aspect of the project was established with purpose of leveraging a series of containers to run test scripts against other Docker containers.
 These test scripts would locate security issues found in the configurations of the host containers.
 Results of these efforts can be seen below.

 # Project Realization

 Part one of the project, Secure Communication Amongst Containers, was completed during the first milestone.
-Thus, the past few weeks, the team has focused primarly on architecting a cummulative testing platform to scan various containers, whether they are local or remote.
+Thus, the past few weeks, the team has focused primarily on architecting a cumulative testing platform to scan various containers, whether they are local or remote.
 A total of three "test containers" were created and are relevant to nearly all systems.
 Additionally, the team has two scripts that will be leveraged to test local containers.
 These scripts were written based upon relevant CIS Benchmark documents.
 Specifically, the team chose the "CIS Ubuntu Linux 16.04 LTS Benchmark" and the "CIS Docker Community Benchmark" documents.
-It was the goal of the team to create test containers that would detect some of the most basic security issues that could be encountered when working with Docker containers.
-Upon creating the test containers, a "master container" was established to run the test containers, call upon the Docker and Ubuntu scripts when necessay, and write test resutls up to a HTTP server.
+It was the goal of the team to create test containers that would detect some of the most basic security issues that could be encountered when working with Docker containers.  docker-compose is used to run the test containers in an orchestrated fashion.
+A python setup script calls upon the Docker and Ubuntu scripts when necessary, and will start the testing containers.

 # Project Methodology